 - In a deep frying pan, heat up a little olive oil.
 Add the chopped onion and fry for 3-5 minutes, mixing frequently until translucent.
 Add the thyme and paprika and fry for another minute.
 In a large bowl, mix the spiced onion, the rice and the buckwheat.
 Add the aquafaba.
 Using a wooden spoon, mix the ingredients together.

-Stuff the cabbage rolls
+Stuff the Romanian cabbage rolls

 - Remove around 24 largest cabbage leaves from the fermented cabbage head.
 Finely chop the remaining of the cabbage and set aside in a bowl.